 Patients who are seeking a new dentist will more then likely turn to search engines such as Google, Bing or Yahoo.
-Search Engine Optimization, (SEO) and Pay Per Click (PPC) are two of the tools we can use to make sure patients see your dental website in their search results.
+Search Engine Optimization (SEO) and Pay Per Click (PPC) marketing are two of the tools we can use to make sure patients see your dental website in their search results.
 The goal is to get your dental website on the first page.
 Lets take a look below at the 3 different types of search results found on a typical search for a dentist by a potential patient.

 The 2nd most important step we can take is link building.
 There are two ways to do link building, the cheap way and the right way.
 The cheap way involves paying an outsourcing firm in India a few hundred bucks to spam blogs and sites across the internet with links back to your website.
 This rarely works, and when it does, it doesn’t work for very long.

 The proper way to do link building is to make a big list of: